 The payment of course registration fees entitles you to receive most of your grouped study course materials.
 Course materials include, but are not limited to, textbooks, student manuals, study guides, instructor assistance where provided, access to online materials and other instructional materials required to complete the course for the period of active registration.
 Additional lab fees may be required for some Faculty of Science courses.
-Volumely he required to nay for additional small items such as binders, calculators, home lab materials and so on.
+You may be required to pay for additional small items such as binders, calculators, home lab materials and so on.